whiskyechobravo/kerko/docs/config-params.md

 ## `BABEL_DEFAULT_LOCALE`

 The default language of the user interface.

-Defaults to `'en'`.
+Type: String <br>
+Default value: `"en"`

 ## `BABEL_DEFAULT_TIMEZONE`

 The timezone to use for user facing times.
-Defaults to `'UTC'`.
 Any timezone name supported by the [pytz] package should work.

+Type: String <br>
+Default value: `"UTC"`

 ## `CONFIG_FILES`